 2. Become aware of your spending habits.
 Save all receipts from all purchases to see where your money goes.

 3. Set some goals.
-Start with short-term goals that are reasonable and attainable like paying off one of your credit cards, and then add medium- term, then long-term goals.
-You will feel better about yourself and more in control of your finances if you start to achieve even small financial goals.
+Start with short-term goals that are reasonable and attainable, like paying off one of your credit cards, and then add medium-term and long-term goals.
+If you start achieving even small financial goals, you will feel better about yourself and more in control of your finances.

 4. Look at ways to cut your monthly spending.
 Do you really need that $4 latte every day?
 That’s $80 a month, based on 20 work days, and $960 a year.